Text Descriptions are Compressive and Invariant Representations for Visual Learning: Experiment

 \subsection{Comparison to linear probing}

-We compare SLR-AVD to LP with shot $[1,2,4,8,16,32]$ per class.
+We compare SLR-AVD to LP with $\{1,2,4,8,16,32\}$ shots per class.
 Each experiment is conducted 3 times with independent random seeds.
 We report the averaged test accuracy on ImageNet and its distribution shift variations, see \cref{fig:fs_comparison} for details.
 Our proposed method outperforms linear probing on all tasks.
 Detailed accuracies are presented in \cref{table:fs_comparison}.
 In a nutshell, our method outperforms linear probing by $8.39\%$, $10.48\%$, $9.52\%$, $7.94\%$, $6.54\%$, $6.20\%$ on $k=1,2,4,8,16,32$ respectively.

 Although learning with visual descriptors significantly outperforms linear probing in the few-shot setting, we should remark that ImageNet and its variations are usually considered ``in-distribution'' to the CLIP training data.
-In this case, the zero-shot model itself is usually a very strong baseline, and they typically outperform these few-shot models, as one can compare \cref{table:zs_comparison} and \cref{table:fs_comparison}.
+In this case, the zero-shot model itself is usually a very strong baseline, and typically outperforms few-shot models, as can be observed by comparing the results in \cref{table:zs_comparison} and \cref{table:fs_comparison}.
 WISE-FT serves as a strong method to improve both in-distribution and out-of-distribution accuracies.
-In particular, we can train a linear head $\mW\_{learned}$, and interpolate with the zero-shot weight $\mW\_{zs}$ by taking a convex combination $\alpha\mW\_{learned}+(1-\alpha)\mW\_{learned}$, for $\alpha=\{\alpha_1,\ldots, \alpha_n\}$.
+We can apply WISE-FT to any of our existing settings, including SLR-AVD and LP.
+In particular, we can train a linear head (and/or image encoder, depending on the setting) $\mW\_{learned}$, and interpolate with the zero-shot weight $\mW\_{zs}$ by taking a convex combination $\alpha\mW\_{zs}+(1-\alpha)\mW\_{learned}$, for $\alpha\in\{\alpha_1,\ldots, \alpha_n\}$.
 We are free to vary $\alpha$.
-Then for each $\alpha_i$, we can plot that weight ensemble's in-distribution and out-of-distribution test accuracy.
+Then for each $\alpha_i$, we can plot that weight ensemble's ID and OOD test accuracy.
 This procedure thus creates an ID-OOD frontier and along the curve, some ensemble excels at both ID and OOD distribution.
-We further show that with WISE-FT, our method still dominates the WISE-FT with image features.
-See the ID-OOD curves in \cref{fig:id_ood_curve_avg}.
+We further show that WISE-FT+SLR-SVD dominates WISE-FT+LP.
+See the ID-OOD curves in \cref{fig:id_ood_curve_avg_ft}.
 We show the plot of $k=4,8,16$.
 SLR-AVD's ID-OOD curve overwhelms that of LP, indicating that SLR-AVD is better at both ID and OOD tasks.